creativecreature/sturdyc/README.md

 To illustrate, I'll make some small modifications to the code from the previous example.
-The only thing I'm going to change is to make the API client return a `ErrStoreMissingRecord` error for the first three requests.
-This error informs the cache that it should mark this key as missing.
+The only thing I'm going to change is to make the API client return a `ErrNotFound` for the first three requests:

 ```go
 type API struct {